bootique/bootique-shiro/README.md

 * `bootique-shiro-web` - a module that stands up the Shiro stack and attaches it to a special servlet Filter.
 Supports a powerful Shiro feature - [path matching with filters](https://shiro.apache.org/web.html#urls-).

+* `bootique-shiro-jdbc` - Provides configurable JDBC realm.
+Can be used with any of the modules above.

 ## Usage